benjamincanac/nuxt-nation/slides.md

 </dl>

 <!--
-Nuxt UI is UI library that provides fully-styled, accessible and highly customizable Vue components built with Tailwind CSS.
+Nuxt UI is a Vue component library that offers accessible and customizable elements styled with Tailwind CSS.

-It became pretty popular with 4k stars on GitHub and over 2M downloads on NPM since its release one and half year ago.
-There is an amazing community around it and we're very proud to see so many people using it.
+Its goal is to provide everything you need to build beautiful user interfaces.

+Since its launch 18 months ago, we've reached 4,000+ GitHub stars, over 1.5 million downloads on NPM and we have an incredible community of 150 contributors.

-For the past 7 months, we've been working on rebuilding Nuxt UI from scratch and finally released the first alpha package a month ago.
+For the past 7 months, we've been working on rebuilding Nuxt UI from scratch and we finally released the first alpha package last month.
 -->

 ---

 # What's new in Nuxt UI v3?

-<p class="text-center text-xl text-slate-400">Rebuilt from the ground up to create a more powerful and flexible UI development experience.</p>
+<p class="text-xl text-slate-400">Rebuilt from the ground up with a focus on performance, accessibility and DX.</p>

 <v-clicks>

+- Radix Vue
 - Tailwind CSS v4
-- Radix Vue / Reka UI
 - Tailwind Variants
 - Vue compatibility
 - Devtools integration